Author: Ameeba

 Conceptual Example Code

-In light of this vulnerability, users of GTKWave version 3.3.115 are strongly advised to apply the vendor patch as soon as it becomes available.
-In the meantime, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as a temporary mitigation measure.
-These systems can help detect and block attempts to exploit this vulnerability, reducing the risk of a successful attack.
+Users are advised to apply the vendor patch as soon as it is available.
+In the meantime, they can use a Web Application Firewall (WAF) or Intrusion Detection System (IDS) as a temporary mitigation strategy.

 Overview